Shopping Cart

 About the Book:

-From his early days in Brazil's political theatre movement to his recent experiments with theatre as a democratic political process, Augusto Boal's story is a moving and memorable one.
-He devised a unique way of using the stage to empower the dis-empowered, and took his methods everywhere from the favelas of Rio to the rehearsal studios of the Royal Shakespeare Company.
+From his early days in Brazil's political theatre movement to his experiments with theatre as a democratic political process, the story of Augusto Boal is a moving and memorable one.
+He devised a unique theatre movement, the Theatre of the Oppressed, using the stage to empower victims of oppression, and spread his theatrical movement across the world from the favelas of Rio to the rehearsal studios of the Royal Shakespeare Company.

 What people say: